krka/sc2pylons/README.md

 # Finding an exact solution

 How do we find an optimal solution to this?
 We could obviously try all combinations of placements for 19 buildings until we find something that works.
-Since we have 172 buildable cells, that would mean `172 * 171 * .. * 154` combinations - far too many to do efficiently.
+We have 172 buildable cells, and 108 possible 3x3 building placements, so that would mean we need to try `108 * 107 * .. * 90` combinations - far too many to do efficiently.

 A better approach would be to do it with Dynamic Programming.
 We evaluate one row at a time and keep track of how many buildings we have placed so far, as well as a bitmap of which cells we have filled in the two rows above.
 If we encounter the same bitmap twice, we keep the one with the highest number of buildings.